 An explanation about Probate Property Valuations and what’s involved

 It is common that when someone passes away that the most valuable asset in their estate is property.
 Hopefully, they will have written a will which dictates how their property should be managed.
 If there is no will their property and other assets will be distributed according to the rules of intestacy.
 When applying for probate the property will need to be valued even if the beneficiaries are not planning on selling it.

 The property that is subject to probate will be valued based upon the ‘open market value’.
 This gives a good indication of the price the property would achieve if it were to be sold.

 This would be the price it could reasonably receive if sold immediately at the time of probate.
 Obviously the price may change somewhat if the property isn’t sold straight away.

 However it is recommended to use the Royal Institution of Chartered Surveyors (RICS) when valuing a property for probate.
-A RICS valuation will provide a probate report that is fully complaint to the HMRC inheritance tax laws and is less likely to be questioned by the District Valuer.
+After conducting a probate survey the surveyor provide a RICS valuation probate report that is fully complaint to the HMRC inheritance tax laws and is less likely to be questioned by the District Valuer.

 Whichever way you decide to have your property valued you must be able to justify it to the District valuer and HMRC if they were to question it.
 In some extreme cases, this can lead to a penalty or fine if the valuation provided would have affected the amount of inheritance tax that would have been paid on the estate.